What Is Paginate In React

 Styling with React-Paginate

-You can style the pagination component by adding CSS classes as follows:
+You can style the pagination component by adding CSS classes:

 .pagination {